Ballehage Beach

-Ballehage Beach is an urban, public beach in the southern parts of Aarhus, Denmark and from 1929 it is one of the oldest sea baths in Denmark.
+Ballehage Beach is an urban, public beach in the southern parts of Aarhus, Denmark and since 1929 it has been one of the oldest sea baths in Denmark.
 Ballehage Beach is situated in the Marselisborg Forests on the Bay of Aarhus in the suburb of Højbjerg, south of Marselisborg Yacht Harbour and the Aarhus River mouth.
 Helgenæs lies across the bay to the east, a bit inland to the west is the Marselisborg Deer Park and to the north is the Varna Palace.
 The beach area is some 1000 m long and between 10 and 30 m wide.
 It is a white sandy beach with occasional rows of boulders extending into the sea, for coastal erosion protection.
 Ballehage Beach is popular for sunbathing and swimming due to the shielding effect and scenic view of the nearby forest on the steep hillsides to the west.
 The beach has a single jetty extending some 20 m into the sea, offering a platform to jump from or relax on.
 There are outdoor changing facilities, toilets and storage areas.
 The Beach is open year-round for everyone at no charge.

 Ballehage Beach does not have a life guard in the summer but there is a safety station with a lifesaver.
 It's situated in an area with heavy foot traffic, busy roads and a restaurants.
 Aarhus Municipality frequently tests the water for bacteria and algae and rates all beaches on a yearly basis.
 In 2014 and 2015 the beach has received the highest possible 3/3 rating.
 The water level drops off relatively rapidly and reaches a depth of 2 m some 20 m from the shore.
 The winter bathing club Vikingebadeklubben Ballehage is based out of the facilities on BAllehage Beach.